thomastech/SunPower-Web-Monitor/README.md

 **Consumption:** The instantaneous power (KW) consumption.

 **Net Power:** The amount of net power (KW).
 It is power produced (Solar Output) minus power consumed.
 A negative value (red circle icon) indicates that more energy is being consumed than produced.
 The difference would need to come from the POCO (Power Company) or a SunVault.
-A green circle icon indicates that there is excess power which can be sent to the POCO or stored in a SunVault.
+A green circle icon indicates that there is excess power which can be exported to the POCO or stored in a SunVault.

 ---